Anti-Armenian sentiment in Azerbaijan: Suppression of Armenian culture in Nagorno-Karabakh

 Between 1921 and 1990, under the control of the Azeri SSR within the USSR, Armenians in Nagorno-Karabakh faced economic marginalization, deportation, and cultural discrimination, leading to a significant exodus.
 Soviet Azeri authorities also encouraged the inflow of Azeris from outside Nagorno-Karabakh.
 This policy – sometimes called a "White Genocide" – aimed at "de-Armenizing" the territory culturally and then physically and followed a similar pattern to Azerbaijan's treatment of Armenians in Nakhchivan.
 The suppression of Armenian language and culture was widespread; many Armenian churches, cemeteries, and schools were closed or destroyed, clerics arrested, and Armenian historical education was banned.
 The Armenian educational institutions that remained were under the administration of the Azeri Ministry of Education, which enforced prohibitions against teaching Armenian history and using Armenian materials.
 Health clinics were restricted from Armenian villages and limited to Azerbaijani villages.
 Moreover, restrictions limited cultural exchanges and communication between Nagorno-Karabakh and Armenia, with significant neglect in transportation and communication infrastructure.
+In 1936, First Secretary of the Communist Party of Armenia Aghasi Khanjian was murdered by the deputy head (and soon head) of the NKVD Lavrentiy Beria after submitting Armenian grievances to Stalin, which included requests to return Nagorno-Karabakh and Nakhichevan to Armenia.
 The Azerbaijani government's decree in 1957 that Azerbaijani was to be the main language and the alteration of educational content to favor Azerbaijani history over Armenian exemplify the systemic efforts to assimilate the Armenian population culturally.
 The 1981 "law of the NKAR" denied additional rights, restricted cultural connections between Nagorno-Karabakh and Armenia, and removed provisions that had explicitly listed Armenian as a working language to be used by local authorities.
 In the 1960s, 1970s, and 1980s, Armenians protested against the cultural and economic marginalization they faced in the region.
-In the 1980s, resentment against what was perceived as a forced "Azerification" campaign led to a mass movement for reunification with Armenia.